moviemasher/moviemasher.js/README.md

 <!-- MAGIC:START (FILEMD:src=workspaces/documentation/md/snippet/example-core.md&stripMagic=true) -->
 ## Core Example

 The HTML document below can be loaded in a web browser to display the simplest 'hello world' example.
 The SCRIPT tag within the HEAD tag loads the UMD version of the core library directly from NPM through a CDN.
-The BODY contains just an empty SVG tag followed by another SCRIPT tag containing code that uses the library to populate it with SVGElements.
+The BODY contains just an empty DIV tag followed by another SCRIPT tag containing code that uses the library to populate it with Elements.

 <fieldset>
 <legend>moviemasher.html</legend>